Transformers: Generation 1: Series 2

-All of the toys released during Series 2, both those that were new to the series, as well as the reissued versions of Series 1 toys, featured heat sensitive rub signs.
+All of the toys released during Series 2, both those that were new to the series, as well as the reissued versions of Series 1 toys, featured heat-sensitive rub signs.
 These would reveal either the Autobot logo or the Decepticon logo upon being rubbed.
 Intended as a means of authentication, they were introduced in response to similar, though inferior, bootleg toys that were being released at the time.

 Series 2 features seven new Autobot Cars.
 They consist of Grapple, Hoist, Inferno, Red Alert, Skids, Smokescreen, and Tracks.
 Grapple, the architect, transforms into a crane; Hoist, who serves in maintenance, transforms into a Toyota Hi-Lux 4WD tow truck model; Inferno, who serves in search and rescue, transforms into a fire engine; Red Alert, the security director, transforms into a fire chief's Lamborghini Countach; Skids, the theoretician, transforms into a Honda City Turbo; Smokescreen, the diversionary tactician, transforms into a 1979 custom Datsun 280ZX; and Tracks, a warrior, transforms into a 1980 Chevrolet Corvette.

 Series 2 features five new Autobot minicars.
 They consist of Beachcomber, Cosmos, Powerglide, Seaspray, and Warpath.
 Beachcomber, the geologist, transforms into a dune buggy; Cosmos, who serves in reconnaissance and communications, transforms into a flying saucer; Powerglide, a warrior, transforms into an A-10 Thunderbolt II airplane; Seaspray, who serves in naval defense, transforms into a hovercraft; and Warpath, a warrior, transforms into a tank.

 Series 2 features two Autobot Jumpstarters; Topspin and Twin Twist.
 Both of them transform into spaceships.
 Topspin serves in land and sea assault, and Twin Twist serves in demolitions.

 Series 2 features two Autobot Deluxe Vehicles; Roadbuster and Whirl.
-Roadbuster, the Ground Assault Commander, transforms into a 4-WD vehicle, and Whirl, who serves in aerial assault, transforms into an Apache Helicopter.
+Roadbuster, the Ground Assault Commander, transforms into a 4-WD vehicle, and Whirl, who serves in aerial assault, transforms into an AH-1 Cobra Helicopter.

 1984 and 1985

 The 1984-85 lines became the foundation of the Generation 1 series, with all of the classic characters introduced here.
 The two years were actually one single run, story-wise and thematically.
 This is most evident in the first and second seasons of the animated series.

 The toys made use of molds and designs primarily from the Micro Change and Diaclone lines.
 The 1985 toyline introduced the idea of special subgroup teams like the Dinobots, Constructicons and Insecticons.
 Toward the end of the animated series’ second season, several characters from the 1986 line were introduced, particularly the Combiner teams.

-Other characters were taken from different toy lines of other companies (see Re-licenses).
+Other characters were taken from different toy lines of other companies.